Best Foods & Remedies to Help Dog Express Glands

 What Are the Best Foods & Supplements for a Dog with Anal Gland Issues?

 I have a small poodle mix who just turned 3.
-Her anal sacs have become such a problem I have to take her to the vet every 3 weeks to get them squeezed.
+Her anal glands have become such a problem I have to take her to the vet every 3 weeks to get them expressed.
 The vet says that food is not an issue, but I have seen articles that say it is.
+What are the best foods & supplements for a dog with anal gland issues?
 What food or remedies should I use to help this problem?
 The vet mentioned surgery, but I would like to avoid that if at all possible.

 Anal glands are a pair of small scent glands on either side of a dog's anus just under the tail.
 They contain a very strong-smelling fluid that is said to be used for marking territory.